Dee68/pp5/README.md

 <a name="left"></a>
 ## Features left to Implement

-#### Subscriptions
-My intention for this project was to implement subscriptions but due to time constraints it became unrealistic to implement them effectively.
-This will be one of the first options I intend to include upon developing this project further.

 #### User interaction features
 Features including allowing users to reply directly to each other through blog articles, possible even add threads that users can generate themselves to increase and develop a community.
 I would also like to add a notification system for users to be able to see replys, likes in a bell icon from their account.